-In fiscal years 2025 and 2026 staff will support reviews of Bonneville funded projects.
-Pursuant to the 1996 amendment to the Act, the Council is to review Bonneville projects annually, and periodically the Council updates the review process.
+In FY26 and FY27 staff will support reviews of Bonneville-funded projects.
+Pursuant to the 1996 amendment to the Act, the Council is to review Bonneville projects annually; periodically, the Council updates the review process.
 The Council received input from fish and wildlife managers, project sponsors, the Independent Scientific Review Panel and Bonneville for revising the previous review process.
-After 40 years of implementation, there has been considerable growth and change in project development and implementation.
-The projects implementing the Council's mitigation program have grown in numbers and complexity and many factors impact how Program work is currently solicited, selected, and implemented, including but not limited to: long-term funding through implementation agreements such as accords, settlement agreements with many mitigation partners, the Endangered Species Act and an increase of complicated project coordination with multiple funding sources.
-Revising and implementing review processes requires a considerable amount of coordination both internally and externally and requires updates to the supporting information management systems at Bonneville and the Council.
-A new review process is being implemented in 2024 and will continue into 2025 and 2026.
+After 40 years, there has been considerable growth and change in project development and implementation.
+Projects have grown in numbers and complexity.
+Many factors impact how Program work is currently solicited, selected, and implemented, including but not limited to long-term funding through implementation agreements such as accords, settlement agreements with many mitigation partners, the Endangered Species Act, and an increase in complicated project coordination with multiple funding sources.
+Revising review processes requires a considerable amount of coordination both internally and externally and requires updates to the supporting information management systems at Bonneville and the Council.
+The new review process is being implemented in 2025 and will continue into 2026 and 2027.

-Division staff will continue to implement the Council's Asset Management Strategic Plan in fiscal years 2025 and 2026, pending development of a longer-term plan for asset management that does not rely only on annual operating budgets.
-Implementing the Strategic Plan is an annual task, consisting of coordinating with Bonneville to request proposals for asset maintenance from project sponsors, prioritizing the requests and confirming costs, and seeking a Fish and Wildlife Committee recommendation and a Council decision on the annual package of work to address non-recurring maintenance for prior Program mitigation investments.
-For fiscal years 2025 and 2026, Bonneville will increase funds available for non-recurring maintenance of Program hatcheries above the base budget placeholder of \$500,000 with funds from the BP-24 rate case and through the Reserve Distribution Clause from the current rate case.
-The Council, working with Bonneville and regional hatchery managers, will identify priorities for these funds in fiscal year 2024 with implementation expected to occur for several years thereafter.
+Division staff will continue to implement the Council's Asset Management Strategic Plan in FY26 and FY27, pending development of a longer-term plan for asset management that does not rely only on annual operating budgets.
+Implementing the Asset Management Strategic Plan is an annual task, consisting of coordinating with Bonneville to request proposals for asset maintenance from project sponsors, prioritizing the requests and confirming costs, and seeking a Council decision on the annual package of work to address non-recurring maintenance for prior Program mitigation investments.
+For each rate case, Bonneville identifies a funding level available for non-recurring maintenance of mitigation work.
+This may include facility upgrades at Program fish hatcheries, non-recurring maintenance for other Program facilities on mitigation lands and ensuring that fish screens are properly maintained to achieve their objectives.
+The Council, working with Bonneville and regional hatchery and screen managers, will identify priorities for these funds in FY25, FY26 and FY27 with implementation and coordination expected to continue over several years.

 Division staff will also continue to organize and support the Budget Oversight Group (or its successor).
-Staff anticipates this work will continue in fiscal years 2025 and 2026 and anticipates continued monthly meetings to review and address Bonneville-funded project funding emergency needs, changes in scope, project close outs and new work that expand existing projects.
+Staff anticipate this work will continue in FY26 and FY27, with continued monthly meetings to review and address Bonneville-funded project funding emergency needs, changes in scope, project close-outs and new work that expands existing projects.

-Division staff will also continue to support the Informal Hatchery Work Group in fiscal years 2025 and 2026 focusing on occasional meeting support, information exchange and the development of information reporting tools.
+Division staff will also continue to support an ad hoc hatchery work group in FY26 and FY27 focusing on occasional meeting support, information exchange and the development of information reporting tools.

-Division staff will support the Ocean Science and Management Forum (Ocean Forum) as described in the 2014 Fish and Wildlife Program and anticipates annual forum meetings in fiscal years 2025 and 2026 although timing will depend on staff availability.
-Support work consists of agenda planning, forum facilitation of information exchange amongst researchers and fish and wildlife managers and federal agencies.
-The next Ocean Forum meeting will be held in April of 2024.
+Division staff will support the Ocean Science and Management Forum (Ocean Forum) as described in the Fish and Wildlife Program and anticipates annual forum meetings in FY26 and FY27, although timing will depend on staff availability.
+Support work consists of agenda planning and forum facilitation amongst researchers and fish and wildlife managers and federal agency representatives.